cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 The range check is also partially or fully removed when the following conditions are met:

 * There is a `when` branch corresponding to the Mindustry content with a zero ID: in this case, Mindcode knows the minimum possible numerical value of the ID (that is, zero) is handled by the case expression and doesn't check for IDs less than zero.
-* There is a `when` branch corresponding to the Mindustry content with a maximum ID, and `target-optimization` is set to `specific`: in this case, Mindcode knows the maximum possible numerical value of the ID is handled by the case expression and doesn't check for IDs greater than the maximum value.
+* There is a `when` branch corresponding to the Mindustry content with a maximum ID, and `builtin-evaluation` is set to `full`: in this case, Mindcode knows the maximum possible numerical value of the ID is handled by the case expression and doesn't check for IDs greater than the maximum value.

 #### Null values